VictorQueiroz/Technical-Assessment_Simple_Books_RESTful-API/README.md

 npm run dev
 ```

-If this command is executed, it will watch for changes in `src` directory and
-restart the server whenever a change is detected by `tsx`.
+If this command is executed, it will watch for changes in the `src` directory and restart the server whenever a change is detected by `tsx`.

 ### OpenAPI

 After the server is running, an OpenAPI specification is available at
 http://0.0.0.0:3000/openapi.

-## Excercise requirements
+## Exercise requirements

 Build a simple REST API to manage books.